-For information regarding the underlying methodology behind the Calculator, refer to NZGBC's Green Star NZ Embodied Carbon Methodology ("the Embodied Carbon Methodology").
+For information regarding the underlying methodology behind the Calculator, refer to the NZGBC Embodied Carbon Methodology.

 The Calculator provides results for upfront carbon and whole-of-life embodied carbon only.
-As a result, it cannot be used to comply with Credit 19.2 of Green Star - Design & As-Built NZv1.1.
-Projects seeking to comply with this credit must use a third-party building LCA software tool and then paste their results into the Life Cycle Impacts Calculator to calculate the points awarded.
+As a result, it cannot be used for multi-indicator Life Cycle Assessment (e.g., Credit 26 of Green Star Buildings NZv1.0 and Credit 19.2 of Green Star - Design & As-Built NZv1.1).
+Projects seeking to comply with the LCA credits in Green Star must use a third-party building LCA software tool and then paste their results into the Life Cycle Impacts Calculator to calculate the points awarded.

-The Calculator, this document and NZGBC's Green Star NZ Embodied Carbon Methodology are intended to align with MBIE's Building for Climate Change (BfCC) programme (MBIE, 2022).
-The reader should be aware that all three documents/tools will likely evolve over time to reflect user feedback and to continue to align with MBIE's BfCC programme as it develops.
+The Calculator, this document and the NZGBC Embodied Carbon Methodology are intended to align with MBIE's Whole-of-Life Embodied Carbon Assessment: Technical Methodology (MBIE, 2022).
+The reader should be aware that all three documents/tools will likely evolve over time to reflect user feedback and to continue to align with MBIE's Climate Change work programme as it develops.